numpy/numpy/doc/source/reference/c-api.iterator.rst

             elements in the buffer for which :cfunc:`NpyMask_IsExposed` returns true from the corresponding element in the ARRAYMASK operand.

+        .. cvar:: NPY_ITER_USE_MASKNA

+            .. versionadded:: 1.7

+            Adds a new operand to the end of the operand list which iterates over the mask of this operand.
+If this operand has no mask and is read-only, it broadcasts a constant one-valued mask to indicate every value is valid.
+If this operand has no mask and is writeable, an error is raised.

+            Each operand which has this flag applied to it causes an additional operand to be tacked on the end of the operand list, in an order matching that of the operand array.
+            For example, if there are four operands, and operands with index one and three have the flag :cdata:`NPY_ITER_USE_MASKNA` specified, there will be six operands total, and they will look like [op0, op1, op2, op3, op1_mask, op3_mask].

+        .. cvar:: NPY_ITER_IGNORE_MASKNA

+            .. versionadded:: 1.7

+            Under some circumstances, code doing an iteration will have already called :cfunc:`PyArray_ContainsNA` on an
+            operand which has a mask, and seen that its return value was false.
+When this occurs, it is safe to do the iteration without simultaneously iterating over the mask, and this flag allows that to be done.

 .. cfunction:: NpyIter* NpyIter_AdvancedNew(npy_intp nop, PyArrayObject** op, npy_uint32 flags, NPY_ORDER order, NPY_CASTING casting, npy_uint32* op_flags, PyArray_Descr** op_dtypes, int oa_ndim, int** op_axes, npy_intp* itershape, npy_intp buffersize)